Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Experimental Methods

-The x-ray photoelectron spectroscopy experiments were carried out at the P04 beamline of the PETRA~III synchrotron-radiation facility at DESY~\cite{Viefhaus:NIMA710:151}.
+The X-ray photoelectron-spectroscopy experiments were carried out at the P04 beamline of the PETRA~III synchrotron-radiation facility at DESY~\cite{Viefhaus:NIMA710:151}.
 Experimental details of the liquid microjet and photoelectron spectrometer as part of the ``Electronic structure of Aqueous Solutions and Interfaces'' (EASI) setup were described elsewhere~\cite{Malerz:RSI93:015101}.
-Briefly, solutions were prepared by mixing highly demineralized water (18.2~M$\Omega\cdot\text{cm}^{-1}$) and 17~mM indole (Sigma-Aldrich, $\larger99$~\%, used without further purification).
+Briefly, solutions were prepared by mixing highly demineralized water (18.2~M$\Omega\cdot\text{cm}^{-1}$) and 17~mM indole (Sigma-Aldrich, ${\mathord{>}}99$~\%, used without further purification).
 Sodium chloride (50~mM) was added to minimize the streaming potential caused by electrokinetic charging~\cite{Winter:CR106:1176, Faubel:ZPD10:269, Tang:PCCP12:2653, Huan:CL39:668, Preissler:JPCB117:2422, Shreve:CS4:1633, Kurahashi:JCP140:174506}.

-A liquid jet of $\ordsim28$~\um diameter, with a velocity of $\ordsim60$~m/s from a fused-silica nozzle, is generated using a high-performance liquid chromatography (HPLC) solvent delivery pump with a constant flow rate and backing pressure.
-The beam was captured/dumped in vacuum using a cryopump.
-The indole-water solution temperature was estimated to be in the range of 279-283~K in the laminar part, which typically exists for $\ordsim10$~mm after the jet injection from the capillary into vacuum~\cite{Winter:CR106:1176}.
+A liquid jet of $\sim$28~$\upmu$m diameter, with a velocity of $\sim$60~m/s from a fused-silica nozzle, is generated using a high-performance liquid chromatography (HPLC) solvent delivery pump with a constant flow rate and backing pressure.
+The liquid jet was captured/dumped in a vacuum using a cryopump.
+The indole-water solution temperature was estimated to be in the range of 279–283~K in the laminar part, which typically exists for 10~mm after the jet injection from the capillary into vacuum~\cite{Winter:CR106:1176}.